OpenSAGE/opensage.github.io/posts/roads_how_boring/part_3_build_a_graph_data_structure.md

 * Edges created earlier are aligned to edges created later on (this is why in the example above, the left edge is rotated as it was created first).
 * At nodes with more than two edges, the second newest edge is aligned to the newest one.
 All others are ignored.
-* When a edge is added to a graph, the whole graph's alignment is reevaluated.
-This means that the newest edge in a graph determines the aligment of all other nodes.
+* When an edge is added to a graph, the whole graph's alignment is reevaluated.
+This means that the newest edge in a graph determines the aligment of all other edges.

 In order to implement that, we need to know an edge's age.
 Apparently new edges are added to a map at the front of the object list, so we can use an edge's index in the list as its age.
 We also have to know if an edge was already aligned to another edge, so we added two properties to the `RoadTopologyEdge` class:

 ```csharp
 public int Index { get; }
 public int AlignedLikeIndex { get; set; } = -1;
 ```